Nomarujy/Klipper-KP5L-Configuration/README.md

 Acceleration configured for best quality.

 1. If you use Armbian change serial to: /dev/serial/by-id/usb-1a86_USB_Serial-if00-port0
-2. Before use calibrate Z offset in KP5L/bltouch.cfg
+2. If You haven`t BlTouch
-3. If You haven`t BlTouch
+2.1 Comment Include in printer.cfg
-3.1 Comment Include in printer.cfg
+2.2 Configurate [stepper_z] in KP5L/stepper.cfg
-3.2 Configurate [stepper_z] in KP5L/stepper.cfg
+3. Calibrate Z offset in KP5L/bltouch.cfg
 4. Enjoy

 # Possible problems